-For example, in one study in the Journal of the International Society of Sports Nutrition, the participants were consuming 5.5 times the recommended daily allowance of protein.
-Bizarrely, this extremely-high protein intake had no effect on body composition in resistance-trained individuals who otherwise maintained the same training regimen.
-This is the first interventional study to demonstrate that consuming a hypercaloric high protein diet does not result in an increase in body fat.
+For example, in one study in the Journal of the International Society of Sports Nutrition, the participants consumed 5.5 times the recommended daily allowance of protein.
+Bizarrely, this extremely-high protein intake did not affect body composition in resistance-trained individuals who otherwise maintained the same training regimen.
+This is the first interventional study to demonstrate that consuming a hypercaloric high protein diet does not increase body fat.

-But the participants in the study above were fed a hypercaloric diet, meaning one in which their calorie intake were higher than their calorie expenditures.
-Even though dietary protein has a higher Thermic Effect of Feeding (TEF) than carbohydrates or fat, a person still need to burn off more calories than they take in – regardless of the macronutrient ratios.
+But the participants in the study above were fed a hypercaloric diet, meaning one in which their calorie intake was higher than their calorie expenditures.
+Even though dietary protein has a higher Thermic Effect of Feeding (TEF) than carbohydrates or fat, a person still needs to burn off more calories than they take in – regardless of the macronutrient ratios.